Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 42 - Minting NFTs and Building an NFT Marketplace like OpenSea/42.01 What You'll Build - A Website to Mint, Buy and Sell NFTs/README.md

 ### Real-World Example of Fungibility

 Recently, while traveling in Costa Rica, I had a 10,000 Costa Rican colones bill that accidentally tore in half.
 I was concerned it was worthless, but the bank replaced it after verifying it was genuine.
 This illustrates how traditional currency is fungible and replaceable.

+### The Concept of Unique Tokens on Blockchain

+While cryptocurrencies like Ethereum and Bitcoin are interchangeable tokens, NFTs are designed to be unique.
+They have distinct identifiers and features, often representing digital art or collectibles that are one of a kind.

+### The Uniqueness of Digital Art

+Consider the Mona Lisa in the Louvre.
+No matter how perfect a replica is, it cannot be the original Mona Lisa.
+Similarly, NFTs represent unique digital artworks that cannot be duplicated or sold as originals.